-Bristly sedge is a CRPR 2B plant.
-This species is found in coastal prairie, margins of marshes and swamps, and valley and foothill grassland from 0 to 625 meters.
-This species is identifiable from May to September.
-This species was not observed within Sites 2-2 and 2-3 during the botanical surveys conducted in 2019.
-This species has the potential to occur within the open water area and grassland associated with Arden Pond Mitigation Site and Rossmoor West and East sites.
+Bristly sedge is a California Rare Plant Rank (CRPR) 2B plant.62 This species is found in coastal prairie, margins of marshes and swamps, and valley and foothill grassland from 0 to 625 meters.
+It is identifiable from May to September.
+This species was not observed within Site 1-1 during general surveys conducted in 2021.
+Additional botanical surveys will be conducted prior to the start of construction to confirm its absence.